University of Southern Denmark, Department for the Study of Culture

 The University wishes our staff to reflect the diversity of society and thus welcomes applications from all qualified candidates regardless of personal background.

-Further information about the department can be found on http://www.sdu.dk/ikv.
+Further information about the PhD-program at the Faculty of Humanties can be found here.